-Although Mid Devon generally rates very well in national statistics, small parts of Tiverton, Cullompton and Crediton do disproportionately badly for income, education, skills and training when compared to other areas nationally.
-Mid Devon ranked just above the half way point on the Index of Multiple Deprivation.
+Although Mid Devon generally rates well in national statistics, small parts of Tiverton, Cullompton and Crediton do disproportionately badly for income, education, skills and training when compared to other areas nationally.
+However Mid Devon had a lower than average index of multiple deprivation in 2015 at 17.548 compared to the overall score for England of 21.778.